-If your Stakeholders – staff and clients – can’t or don’t want to see the need to change to grow to be a one million pound practice, this can put the brakes on growth.
-You see this happening time and time again when you come back from a conference with a whole set of great ideas which you want to implement.
+If your Stakeholders – staff and clients – can’t or don’t want to see the need to change to grow to be a one million pound accountancy practice, this can put the brakes on growth.
+You see this happening time and time again when you come back from a conference with a whole set of great ideas!
 Despite a huge amount of enthusiasm and good intentions from you, the ideas are never sustainably implemented.
 This is because Stakeholders consciously or sub-consciously derail the changes.
 Derailment can happen in many ways:

 - Staff don’t have time to do anything more than the day job

-- Staff don’t have the budget or can’t find the budget to invest in growth
+- You don’t have the budget or can’t find the budget to invest in growth

 - Staff refuse to do the new way of working